jkamm/Measures-That-Matter/README.md

 # Measures that Matter (MtM)

-## Overview
+## 🛠️ Overview

-This project provides a solution for quickly collecting precise as-built measurement data in dynamic conditions, leveraging cutting-edge technology for real-time model updates.
+for the hackathon at Chicago Innovate - This project provides a solution for quickly collecting precise as-built measurement data in dynamic conditions, leveraging cutting-edge technology for real-time model updates.
 The process integrates Bluetooth-enabled measurement tools with augmented reality applications to streamline data capture and synchronization, reducing errors and improving project efficiency.

+👩‍💻

-## Hardware
+## ⚙️ Hardware

 - **Reekon T1 Tape Measure**
   [Reekon T1](https://www.reekon.tools/)